teachingaway/teachingaway.github.io/office-hours.md

 ---

-## Dumbo Office Hours
+## Lawyer Office Hours in Dumbo Brooklyn

-Talk startup and technology law in an informal setting.
+Come talk startup and technology law in an informal setting.
 Ask us anything from raising capital to contracts to trademarks and patent trolls.

 * Can I copyright a Tweetstorm?
 * How many stock options for a full-stack innovation sherpa?
 * Can I shred this demand letter?
+* Does my Doge Coin platform require a money-transmitter license?
 * Should I raise a party round?

 We'll try to answer.
 In any event, we're off the clock.